-(CRR Articles 144(1) and 179(1)(a)
+(CRR Articles 144(1) and 179(1)(a))

-LGD - UK retail mortgage property sales reference point(2)
+LGD - UK retail mortgage property sales reference point

-13.8 The PRA believes that an average reduction in property sales prices of 40% from their peak price, prior to the market downturn, forms an appropriate reference point when assessing downturn LGD for UK mortgage portfolios.
-This reduction captures both a fall in the value of the property due to house price deflation as well as a distressed forced sale discount.

-13.9 Where firms adjust assumed house price values within their LGD models to take account of current market conditions (for example with reference to appropriate house price indices) we recognise that realised falls in market values may be captured automatically.
+- 13.8 The PRA believes that an average reduction in property sales prices of 40% from their peak price, prior to the market downturn, forms an appropriate reference point when assessing downturn LGD for UK mortgage portfolios and expects a firm's rating systems to assume a reduction consistent with this.
+This reduction captures both a fall in the value of the property due to market value decline as well as a distressed forced sale discount.
+The PRA expects the assumption for the fall in the value of the property due to house price deflation not to be lower than 25%. - 13.9 Where firms adjust assumed house price values within their LGD models to take account of current market conditions (for example with reference to appropriate house price indices) we recognise that realised falls in market values may be captured automatically.
 Firms adopting such approaches may remove observed house price falls from their downturn house price adjustment so as not to double count.
-The PRA expects all firms wishing to apply such an approach to seek the consent of the PRA and to be able to demonstrate that the following criteria are met:

-- (a) the adjustment applied to the market value decline element of a firm's LGD model is explicitly derived from the decrease in indexed property prices (ie the process is formulaic, not judgemental); - (b) the output from the adjusted model has been assessed against the 40% peak-to-trough property sales prices decrease reference point (after inclusion of a forced sale discount); - (c) a minimum 5% market value decline applies at all times in the LGD model; and - (d) the firm has set a level for reassessment of the property market price decline from its peak.
-For example, if a firm had initially assumed a peak-to-trough market decline of 15%, then it will have set a level of market value decline where this assumption will be reassessed.
+The PRA expects all firms wishing to apply such an approach to seek the consent of the PRA and to be able to demonstrate that the following criteria are met: - (a) the adjustment applied to the market value decline element of a firm's LGD model is explicitly derived from the decrease in indexed property prices (ie the process is formulaic, not judgemental); - (b) the output from the adjusted model has been assessed against the 40% peak-to-trough property sales prices decrease reference point (after inclusion of a forced sale discount); - (c) a minimum 5% market value decline applies at all times in the LGD model; and - (d) the firm has set a level for reassessment of the property market price decline from its peak.
+For example, if a firm had initially assumed a peak-to-trough market decline of 25%, then it will have set a level of market value decline where this assumption will be reassessed.

+(CRR Article 181(1)(b))

-CRR Article 181(1)(b)) Downturn LGDs
+Downturn LGDs